pmdredd/fo4_component_scraper/readme.md

 ### What next?

+- ~~Add ability to search a junk item and gets its components in return~~
+- Include DCL items
+- Show quantities of components you get get from a junk item
+- Show sources for components?
+- Nicer UI?

+### Musings

 ~~I'm not convinced I need a class for this tool.
 Really I have a (private) function that scrapes the data, a (private) function that parses the scraped data, and a few variables to store stuff.
 I run both functions on instantiation so 'users' of the object are not actually calling these functions themselves.